 Pronounced: Toor Pogue Dum

-Translation: Similar to the expression “Kiss Me, I’m Irish!” but means “Kiss Me” in Irish!
-Or basically give me a kiss.
+Translation: This is similar to the expression “Kiss Me, I’m Irish!” but means “Kiss Me” in Irish!
+Or give me a kiss.

 5. The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.